Im-Programmatist/Git_Hub_Ultimate/README.md

 # $ git remote set-url origin git@github.com:Im-Programmatist/Git_Hub_Ultimate.git
 **---> This command will clone using SSH url**

+# $ git branch --set-upstream-to=origin/<branch> developer
+**---> If you wish to set tracking information for this branch you can do so with above command**

+# $ git config --global push.default current OR $ git push -f --set-upstream origin master
+**---> The current branch master has no upstream branch error can resolve and make default branch to push pull, after this command we need just git pull/push**

 # $ git config core.fileMode false
 **---> This command will not send file permission(sudo or 777) to remote repository with push**

+# $ git config --global -e
+**---> Show all global default config setting**

 ## Version Tags Related Command